wing-kam-liu-group/sca-ml-topopt/README.md

 To reproduce the results from each of these sections, one can simply download the repo and follow the associated read_me file.
 You ought to get results similar, though perhaps not exactly the same, as those shown in the manuscript.

 Data generated with SCA for training the neural networks is provided as a demonstration.
+These databases, as well as the trained neural net used for topology optimization, are collected in /Databases for convience.
+These are identical to the databases within the various sub-folders.

 To test out different loading cases for the CNN and FFNN code has been provided to generate a random load history to simulate.
 This is avaliable by commenting and uncommenting specific lines.